karmab/kcli-ztp/README.md

     - baremetal with a nic from the external network
     - provisioning with a nic from the provisioning network.
 Ideally assign it an ip of 172.22.0.1/24

-Here's a script you can run on the provisioning node for that
+Here's a script you can run on the provisioning node for that (adjust the nics variable as per your environment)

 ```
 export PROV_CONN=eno1